-SUMMARY OF PROPOSED DEVELOPMENT & PROOF OF ADEQUATE DENSITY
+SUMMARY OF PROPOSED DEVELOPMENT

-The Applicant proposes to rezone and subdivide Lot 126R from Multi-family to nine (9) Single Family lots, reallocate OSP-118 and transfer the excess density into the Town of Mountain Village Density Bank in accordance with Tables 2.1, 2.2 and 2.3 below.
-12 Condominium Units of Density will be rezoned to 9 Single Family.
-1 Employee Apartment will be moved from Lot 126R to Lot 152R and rezoned to Employee Condominium.
+The Applicant proposes to rezone and subdivide Lot 126R from Multi-family to nine (9) Single Family lots, reallocate OSP-118 and transfer the excess density into the Town of Mountain Village Density Bank and has applied for a Rezoning and Density Transfer Application concurrently.
 Lot 152R will retain its current Multi-family zoning, however, the density will be significantly reduced from 23 Condominium Units to 8 Condominium Units.
-One Employee Apartment is being moved from Lot 126R to Lot 152R and rezoned to Employee Condominium.